malvemithesh3/Elixir/README.md

-# Elixir Tutorials
+# Exploring Elixir Basics

-Welcome to Elixir Tutorials, your ultimate resource for mastering the basics of the Elixir programming language.
+Welcome to Elixir, your ultimate resource for mastering the basics of the Elixir programming language.
 This guide is crafted to help you grasp essential Elixir concepts through easy-to-understand examples.

 Elixir is a programming language designed to build scalable, fault-tolerant, high-performance applications.